What is a urine protein (albumin) test?

 What do the test results mean?

 Test results within the ranges listed below indicate that kidney function is normal.
 Values above the reference range indicate that kidney disease or damage is present.
-If your test result shows a high level of protein or albumin, your doctor will likely repeat the test.
+If your test result shows a high level of protein or albumin, it is likely that your doctor will repeat the test.
 If the second test is also high, your doctor may order additional tests to further check your kidney function.
 When either diabetes or high blood pressure is the cause of the albuminuria, treatment of these problems may reduce albuminuria or its progression to kidney disease.
+Certain blood pressure medications (angiotensin-converting enzyme (ACE) inhibitors, angiotensin II receptor blockers) are especially helpful at limiting kidney damage after microalbuminuria or albuminuria has been found.

 Albumin: 0 to 23 mg/L